shaxzodshox/shaxzodshox/README.md

 ### My name is Shakhzod Ilkhomov

-I'm an Android software developer.
-I live in London, United Kingdom.
+I'm an Android software developer and I live in London, United Kingdom.
 I have Bachelor's degree in Information Technology at Limkokwing University of Creative Technology (Malaysia) and Master's degree in Computer Science at Brunel University London (United Kingdom).
 I have been programming since 2016.

 <hr>